What are Trauma Disorders?

 Treatment for Trauma Disorders

-EMDR Therapy is a robust, evidence-based psychotherapy approach that is culturally neutral, cost effective, and remarkably effective when applied correctly by a well-trained and skilled practitioner.
+EMDR therapy is a robust, evidence-based psychotherapy approach that is culturally neutral, cost effective, and remarkably effective when applied correctly by a well trained and skilled practitioner.

-EMDR THERAPY can be used safely with children of all ages, adolescents, adults and the elderly.
+Can be used safely with children of all ages, adolescents, adults and the elderly.

-EMDR Therapy is one of the most thoroughly researched psychotherapies for posttraumatic stress disorder.
+Is one of the most thoroughly researched psychotherapies for posttraumatic stress disorder.

-Endorsed by the World Health Organization as a front-line therapy for trauma.
+Endorsed by the World Health Organization as a front-line therapy for trauma

 Sam Y. Lee, LPC